thomasr-dev/cushon-tech-test/README.md

 investments into a single ISA during each tax year, and limiting the total deposits made each tax year in accordance with the limit from https://www.gov.uk/individual-savings-accounts.

+As it is allowable for customers to invest in one of each type of ISA during each tax year, I have provided the ability to select an account to invest into as well as the fund to use and investment amount.

 ## Choices made
 If this was to be a complete application, I would probably implement it as REST API using OAuth authentication.
 This should allow the same backend to be used by both a web frontend (potentially using React or similar) and native mobile